DMVis/DMVis/documentation/utils/styleUtils.md

 # Styling visualisations using `StyleUtils`

-To ensure consistent and visually appealing visualisations, we have developed a utility class, `StyleUtils`, that facilitates the management of styles, fonts, and colors across various visualisation components.
+To ensure consistent and visually appealing visualisations, we have developed a utility class, `StyleUtils`, that facilitates the management of styles, fonts, and colours across various visualisation components.

-The `StyleUtils` class contains methods and properties that help in generating and managing color schemes and other style-related settings.
+The `StyleUtils` class contains methods and properties that help in generating and managing colour schemes and other style-related settings.

 ## Class Properties

-- `colorScheme`: An array of strings that represents the current color scheme for the visualisation.
+- `colorScheme`: An array of strings that represents the current colour scheme for the visualisation.
-- `colorSchemeDark`: An array of strings that represents the darkened version of the current color scheme, suitable for night mode or darker backgrounds.
+- `colorSchemeDark`: An array of strings that represents the darkened version of the current colour scheme, suitable for night mode or darker backgrounds.
 - `fontSize`: The default font size used in the visualisation, unless overridden.
 - `fontFamily`: The default font family used in the visualisation, unless overridden.
-- `color`: The default color for the primary elements of the visualisation.
+- `color`: The default colour for the primary elements of the visualisation.
-- `colorBorder`: The default border color for the visualisation elements.
+- `colorBorder`: The default border colour for the visualisation elements.
-- `focusColor`: The color used for elements in focus (e.g., during interactions).
+- `focusColor`: The colour used for elements in focus (e.g., during interactions).

 ## Constructor